google/shaderc/README.md

 - [genhtml](http://linux.die.net/man/1/genhtml): for creating reports in html format from lcov output, provided by the `lcov` package on Ubuntu.

-On Windows, the following tools should be installed and available on your path.
+On Windows, the following tools should be installed and available on your path:

 - Visual Studio 2013 Update 4 or later.
 Previous versions of Visual Studio will likely work but are untested.